sepsten/piotr/README.md

 Selection: A continuous portion of the document selected by the user.
 It is delimited by two points, the anchor and the focus, which are successive in time but not in reading direction.
 Technically, there is always a selection as the caret is represented by a selection with identical anchor and focus.

-Surface: An object associated to a unique DOM element whose `contendeditable` property is set to true.
+Surface: An object associated to a unique DOM element whose `contenteditable` property is set to true.
 All model nodes are represented by DOM nodes inside the surface.

 Surface hierarchy: See dedicated section.